RubenRcp/Duffinian_Numbers/README.md

 * Prime factorization-based computation of the divisor sum.
 * Euclidean algorithm for GCD calculation.
 * Overflow detection for integer additions and multiplications.
-* Handles prime numbers and invalid inputs correctly.
+* Correct handling of prime numbers and invalid inputs.

 ## Example